Man’s Best Friend:

 Which, of course, started with the dynamics inside his own family.

-I’d also say that Sirius Black was the kind of child who accepted any good times as his due, but that, once thwarted, he was an instinctive contrarian.
+I’d also suspect that Sirius Black was the kind of child who accepted any good times as his due, but that, once thwarted, was an instinctive contrarian.
 Deliberate orneriness was his first response to being told “No,” — or to getting a baby brother who diverted attention away from him.

-He was only about three years old at the time (adjusting the dates on the Black family tapestry sketch to comply with the information as given us in canon), so we should cut him some slack for it.
+He was only about three years old at the time (adjusting the dates on the Black family tapestry sketch to comply with the information as given us in canon), so we should cut him some slack for that.
 But his family doesn’t seem to have handled the situation with any kind of finesse.
 He rapidly figured out that he could get all the attention he wanted by doing and saying what he wasn’t supposed to.
 And did so.

 His habitual response to his surroundings became a consistent and extreme reversal of whatever was telegraphed as desirable behavior.
 And his parents, who seem to have been a very rigid, narrow-minded couple already set in their ways when he was born, never figured out how to do an end run around this behavior.